 The dynamic of romance between Muslim men and non-Muslim women: A page on this website, "Advice to Non-Muslim Women against Marrying Muslim Men," has 11,000 comments on it, mostly from non-Muslim women relating their experiences with Muslim men.
 A reading of just some comments reveals clear patterns that could become the basis for an interesting and potentially important study.
 Topics for exploration include the sweet but pushy ways of the men, women unused to such attention being attracted despite themselves, the men revealing another side with the passage of time, and the women's reluctant but necessary breaking of ties.
+The large body of information offers both statistical and rhetorical insights into this issue.
 (March 5, 2013)

 Israel's high standing among Americans: How is that, despite Israel's miserable press coverage, an overwhelmingly biased academy , and an Executive Branch history of hostility (think of the State Department) - how does the Jewish state continue to rate so high in American public esteem?
 (A Gallup Poll out today finds 64 percent of adults favor Israel over the Palestinians and only 12 percent the reverse, a 5-to-1 ratio.)
 This question is not only interesting in the abstract – an example of the masses ignoring elite opinion – but it has major implications for understanding what changes could jeopardize Israel's future esteem.
 (March 15, 2013)